VICTORY NOT VENGEANCE

 ou aider à construire un lendemain pour tous

-I've seen this band live four times:
+I've seen this band live five times:

 Atlanta (Empires Tour 2000, with Apoptygma Berzerk)